dspeyer/generators/README.md

 Examples
 --------

 It's probably easier to learn this library from examples than from this documentation.
-The recommended order is:

-* range_example -- The simplest nontrivial generator.
-Shows flexibility of parameters, and varients of usage.
-* file_example -- Shows how to safely clean up heap allocations and process state.
-* recursive_dir_example -- Shows how to use recursion and maintain cleanup safety there.
+Read range_example first, which is a very simple generator.
+Then look at recursive_dir_example for a demonstration of recursion, nesting and destructors.

 Defining Generators
 -------------------